Developmental Malformations

 Women with a prior pregnancy that was affected by neural tube defects are at high risk of having a subsequent affected pregnancy.
 When these women are planning to become pregnant, they should consult their physician for advice.
 A 1991 guideline from the Centers for Disease Control and Prevention called for 4 mg of folic acid per day (from at least 1 month before conception through the third month of pregnancy) for women with a prior affected pregnancy who are planning a new pregnancy.
 Although such a high dose may have associated risks, and a lower dose may have an equally beneficial effect, women may choose to follow this guideline because it is based on data from the most rigorous study directly pertaining to neural tube defects and because their risk of a pregnancy affected by neural tube defects probably outweighs the risk of consuming 4 mg of folic acid per day.

-The differential diagnosis for this condition is short.
-Most issues arise in the prenatal period with diagnosis by ultrasound.
-Sacral teratoma is occasionally confused with myelomeningocele.
 The related condition of terminal myelocystocele is sometimes seen.
 This lesion is skin-covered, and no bony lesions are found.
 However, a sacral fluid sac and a tethered spinal cord are shared features.
 A simple meningocele can also be seen where the dural outpouching contains cerebrospinal fluid but does not contain the spinal cord or other neural elements.

 Beyond the newborn period.
 Evaluation is, for the most part, the same as in the newborn period.
 MRI or CT of the brain can be used to assess ventricular caliber when symptoms of hydrocephalus are present.
 MRI of the cervical spine can be used to monitor for Chiari malformation and syrinx.
 MRI of the repaired spinal lesion is required to evaluate an individual with symptoms or signs of tethered spinal cord.

 In 2011, a multicenter, randomized prospective trial comparing prenatal to postnatal myelomeningocele repair was published (01).
 One hundred and eighty-three patients were randomized to prenatal (19-26 weeks gestation) or postnatal closure of the defect.
 Primary outcomes were mortality and rate of shunt placement by 12 months.
-Mortality was similar, with 2 perinatal deaths in each group.
+Mortality was similar, with two perinatal deaths in each group.
 However, shunts were placed for hydrocephalus in 40% of the prenatal group and 82% of the postnatal group.
 Due to this clear difference between the groups, the trial was ended prior to full patient accrual.
 In addition, prenatal repair was associated with a lower rate of Chiari malformation and syrinx development.
 However, prenatal closure was also associated with a higher rate of later surgeries for tethered cord release.

 A second set of primary outcomes included scores on the Bayley Mental Development Index and the difference between functional and anatomical level.
 Again, there was a significantly better outcome for those in the prenatal surgery group.
-In spite of a higher anatomic level on average, the prenatal group also had higher motor scores at this point in follow-up.
+Despite a higher anatomic level on average, the prenatal group also had higher motor scores at this point in follow-up.
+Furthermore, prenatal myelomeningocele repair may provide better outcomes for sacral function.
+In a preliminary review of patients at the Children’s Hospital of Philadelphia, children who underwent prenatal repair had higher rates of both bowel and bladder continence than those who underwent postnatal repair (13).

 There were, however, increased risks to the mothers and the pregnancy when in utero surgery was performed.
 These included higher rates of chorioamniotic membrane separation, pulmonary edema, oligohydramnios, placental abruption, spontaneous membrane rupture, spontaneous delivery, and the need for maternal blood transfusion.
 A significant number of hysterotomy sites were thin or dehisced at the time of caesarean section delivery.